- Phenomenon vs. Disease

 What is Raynaud's phenomenon vs. Raynaud's disease?

 Raynaud's phenomenon (RP) is a disorder resulting in vasospasm, a particular series of discolorations of the fingers and/or the toes after exposure to changes in temperature (cold or hot) or emotional events.
-Most people with RP have sensitivity to cold.
-Skin discoloration occurs because an abnormal spasm of the blood vessels causes a diminished blood flow to the local tissues.
-Initially, the digit(s) involved turn white because of the diminished blood flow.
-The digit(s) then turn blue (cyanosis) because of prolonged lack of oxygen.
+Most people with RP have a sensitivity to cold.
+Skin discoloration occurs because an abnormal spasm of the blood vessels causes diminished blood flow to the local tissues.
+Initially, the digit(s) involved turning white because of the diminished blood flow.
+The digit(s) then turn blue (cyanosis) because of a prolonged lack of oxygen.
 Finally, the blood vessels reopen, causing a local "flushing" phenomenon, which turns the digit(s) red.
 This three-phase color sequence (white to blue to red), most often upon exposure to cold temperature, is characteristic of RP.

 Raynaud's phenomenon most frequently affects women, especially in the second, third, or fourth decades of life.
 People can have Raynaud's phenomenon alone or as a part of other rheumatic diseases.
 Raynaud's phenomenon in children is essentially identical to Raynaud's phenomenon in adults.
 When it occurs alone, it is referred to as "Raynaud's disease" or primary Raynaud's phenomenon.
 When it accompanies other diseases, it is called secondary Raynaud's phenomenon.